fengjixuchui/SmartHooker/README.md

 ## Architectures
 The target architecture of this library is Windows x86/x64, currently only developed for x86.

-However it should work for Linux aswell(untested).
+However it should work for Linux as well(untested).

 ## Currently Tested
 x86 Detour Hook with Trampoline(JMP Relative) calling conventions: